thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 Our call to `recover_until` consumes the rest of our input as an error.

 `program` is our top level parser, but it's still a method on our `Parser` struct.
-Our entry point to parsing is a top level `parse` function that takes in a string and returns our CST and any errors that ocurred:
+Our entry point to parsing is a top level `parse` function that takes in a string and returns our CST and any errors that occurred:

 ```rs
 fn parse(input: &str) -> (GreenNode, Vec<ParseError>) {